graphql-python/graphql-core/docs/usage/sdl.rst

 Above we defined the GraphQL schema as Python code, using the ``GraphQLSchema`` class and other classes representing the various GraphQL types.

-GraphQL-core-next also provides a language-agnostic way of defining a GraphQL schema using the GraphQL schema definition language (SDL) which is also part of the GraphQL specification.
+GraphQL-core 3 also provides a language-agnostic way of defining a GraphQL schema using the GraphQL schema definition language (SDL) which is also part of the GraphQL specification.
 To do this, we simply feed the SDL as a string to the :func:`graphql.utilities.build_schema` function::